BREWING ARIZONA

 Tri-State Brewery Ad ~ July 1933

 Corporate breweries eventually overtook the Arizona Brewing Company: Carling in 1964, National in 1966, the merging of Carling-National in 1974, and ultimately G. Heileman in 1979.
 Yet, throughout each change, its workers, who referred to themselves as the “A-1 Family,” remained relatively intact.
-The brewery’s closing in 1985 brought an end to the most prolific brewery ever to operate in the state.
+The brewery’s closing in 1985 brought an end to the most prolific brewing venture ever to operate in the state.

 Picture